Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

 In this paper we have established a range of conditions under which the dyadic-robust $t$-statistic is asymptotically normal.
 We have also seen that in situations where our theorem does not apply, using a normal approximation of $T_k$ for inference may not be appropriate even for reasonable sample sizes.
-Our analysis suggests that, when we combine our degrees of freedom correction with the finite-sample corrections to $\hat{V}$ given in \cite{cammil2014}, inference should not be problematic in datasets with roughly 150 units .
+Our analysis suggests that, when we combine our degrees of freedom correction with the finite-sample corrections to $\hat{V}$ given in \cite{cammil2014}, inference should not be problematic for most datasets with roughly 150 units.
 However, if the data features a roughly equal number of positively and negatively correlated dyads, the dyadic-robust variance estimator may not provide a suitable approximation to the asymptotic variance.
 In our simulations this translated into confidence intervals that covered less often than the nominal coverage dictated, even in large samples.
 From a theoretical perspective it would be ideal to have a method of inference that is robust to this issue, but we expect that practitioners would consider such situations pathological in most settings of interest.
-This leaves us with many avenues to explore.

 In our opinion the most pressing issue to explore is that, as pointed out in Section 4, the normal approximation of $T_k$ can be very poor when we do not have a lot of units in the data.
-A similar problem arises in the clustered-data setting, and recent papers have studied solutions for inference with few or even finitely many clusters (see \cite{bch2011}, \cite{cgm2008}, \cite{crs2014}, \cite{ibragimov2010}, and \cite{ibragimov2013} for recent work in this area).
+A similar problem arises in the clustered-data setting, and recent papers have studied solutions for inference with few or even finitely many clusters \citep[see][for recent work in this area] {bch2011, cgm2008, crs2014, ibragimov2010, ibragimov2013}.
 A very promising option has been recently proposed in \cite{menzel2017}, who develops a bootstrap procedure for multiway/dyadic clustering that provides refinements whenever the limiting distribution is Gaussian.
 It would be interesting to see what other techniques could be adapted to the dyadic data setting as well.